-A fentanyl may have been placed on the skin for pain relief and will be covered by an adhesive bandage.
+A fentanyl patch may be placed on the skin for pain relief and will be covered by an adhesive bandage.
 The patch will provide analgesia for 3-5 days.
 This may be removed after 4-5 days and disposed of in the household waste.
-Occasionally side effects may be observed and vary widely between patients, with the main effect being dysphoria (appearing "high", overly quiet or over excitable) and loss of appetite.
+Occasionally side effects may be observed and vary widely between patients, with the main effect being dysphoria (appearing high, overly quiet or over excitable) and loss of appetite.
 Should you notice any of these signs at home, please remove the patch and dispose of in the general waste.
-Patients have been known to eat the patches and currently I have not observed any signs of over-dosage, but please avoid this and monitor your patient carefully at home.
-Should you have any concerns contact your regular veterinarian
+Patients have been known to eat the patches and currently I have not observed any signs of over- dosage, but please avoid this and monitor your patient carefully at home.
+Should you have any concerns contact your regular veterinarian or an emergency afterhours service if needed.